-h) Where development and/or site alteration is necessary within the Environmental Protection Designation, and a negative impact is unavoidable, as identified through a Natural Heritage Evaluation, then the Town, in consultation with any agency having jurisdiction, may accept a compensatory mitigation approach.
+g) Where development and/or site alteration is necessary within the Environmental Protection Designation, and a negative impact is unavoidable, as identified through a Natural Heritage Evaluation, then the Town, in consultation with the Conservation Authority and any agency having jurisdiction, may accept a compensatory mitigation approach.
 Where compensatory mitigation is proposed, it must be demonstrated through a Natural Heritage Evaluation that the mitigation results in no net loss of the natural heritage features and/or their supporting ecological functions.